Category Archives: 2026

 Monthly Chapter Gatherings offer time to network, with programs centered on exchanging experiences and ideas about aviation – airplanes, flying, and flying activities – rather than the chapter business which is addressed in bimonthly Board meetings.
 We hope to see you there!

-Copy of Double Eagle Aviation Academy (DEAA 2026)
+Double Eagle Aviation Academy (DEAA 2026) temp

 EAA Chapter 179 Presents